Alliant Energy Center: Location

-The Alliant Energy Center campus is located on the southern edge of Madison, Wisconsin, on John Nolen Drive.
+The Alliant Energy Center campus is located on the south side of Madison, Wisconsin, off of John Nolen Drive and Rimrock Road.

 History

 In 1895 the Agricultural Society and Dane County purchased 250 acre of land at the current site to provide an area that could be used for the Dane County Fair.
 This area was known as "Lakeside Park Farm", but some thought it merely represented a worthless swampland.
 Because of financial difficulties, the Dane County Fair was halted on the site in 1938 and did not return until 1951.
 During this time, even though the Dane County Fair was held in an alternate location, the County board did not abandon the site and Dane County managed to pay off the mortgage for the property in 1941.

 As a major turning point towards the advent of a full-service venue, roads, parking lots, sewer and water, a heating plant and kitchen/bathroom facilities were built on the grounds in 1949–51.
 In 1951, the Dane County Fair moved back to the present Alliant Energy Center (formerly the Expo Center) and remains there today.